Kmek/StardewFriendship/README.md

 # StardewFriendship
 A website for understanding the friendship mechanics in Stardew Valley

+The Stardew Valley [wiki](https://stardewvalleywiki.com/Friendship) was used for exact numbers

 ### Brainstorm:
 - Some measurement ideas:
    - How long it takes to max out friendship